It doesn’t take long to figure out Ed Wesely is passionate.

 Last year, he had a caterpillar for each of the students.
 They were able to watch the evolution of the caterpillar, which turns into a chrysalis and then, by what seems a true miracle of nature, into a butterfly.

-Page 2 of 2 - When in the tight womb of the chrysalis, you can observe the wings of the butterfly.
+When in the tight womb of the chrysalis, you can observe the wings of the butterfly.
 When it finally comes out, the wings are very tiny but within 20 minutes, they have full wings.
 You can also determine the sex of the butterflies by the wing markings.
 Within a couple of hours, the butterfly can be released.

 And that’s where another miracle happens.